-EXHIBIT 8: RELATED PARTY DISCLOSURE FORM

-The Community School agrees that it will submit this form annually to SPONSOR's Epicenter system, on the date set forth by the SPONSOR.
-Ohio Ethics Commission Information Sheet #1 (Restrictions on Nepotism or Hiring Family Members) states that the Ohio Ethics Law and related statutes prohibit an official from: (1) Authorizing the employment of a family member; and, (2) Using the authority or influence her public position to secure authorization of the employment of a family member.
+The Community School agrees that it will submit this form annually to SPONSOR's Epicenter system on the date set forth by the SPONSOR.

+Ohio Ethics Commission Information Sheet #1 (Restrictions on Nepotism or Hiring Family Members) states:

+Ohio Ethics Law and related statutes prohibit an official from:

+- Authorizing the employment of a family member; and, - Using the authority or influence of her public position to secure authorization of the employment of a family member.
-An official is prohibited from hiring a family member in any employment position, including a full-time, part-time, temporary or permanent position, a position in the classified or unclassified civil service, or a non-civil service position.

-In most situations, the Ohio Ethics Law and related statutes do not prohibit family members from being employed by the same public agency, as long as no official has secured a job, or job related benefits, for her family member.
+An official is prohibited from hiring a family member in any employment position, including a full-time, part-time, temporary or permanent position, a position in the classified or unclassified civil cervice, or a noncivil service position.
+In most situations, the Ohio Ethics Law and related statutes do not prohibit family members from being employed by the same public agency, as long as no official has secured a job, or job-related benefits, for her family member.

-I acknowledge that no official at [School Name] has authorized the employment of any family members.
-Family members, regardless of where they reside, are defined as the following: spouse, children (whether dependent or not); siblings; parents; grandparents; grandchildren; and, any other person related by blood or by marriage and living in the same household.4
+I acknowledge that no official at the Phoenix Community Learning Center has authorized the employment of any family members.
+Family members, regardless of where they reside, are defined as the following: spouse, children (whether dependent or not), siblings, parents, grandparents, grandchildren, and any other person related by blood or by marriage and living in the same household.9 governing radionity of the community benoon Related party #1 Role Related party #2 Role